Parcels-code/Parcels/docs/user_guide/examples/explanation_kernelloop.md

 Kernel functions such as the ones above can then be added to the list of kernels in `pset.execute()`.

-Note that these Kernels that control what to do with `particles.state` should typically be added at the _end_ of the Kernel list, because otherwise later Kernels may overwrite the `particles.state` or the `particle.dlon` variables.
+Note that these Kernels that control what to do with `particles.state` should typically be added at the _end_ of the Kernel list, because otherwise later Kernels may overwrite the `particles.state` or the `particles.dlon` variables.